StefanoBrumana/RaisecomPythonScripts/README.md

 # RaisecomPythonScripts
 Python scripts for Raisecom devices

+All scripts contains commments to maximize understanding and customization

 RaisecomMultiTelnet.py: interactive script to telnet multiple Raisecom devices ( listed in ip.txt file that must be manually created in the same folder of this script ) all with same username, password and (optional) enable password, enter commands ( listed in the commands.txt file saved in the same folder of this script ) and save the entire log into a .txt file whose name is made by IP address of target device + date/time

 RaisecomMultiSsh.py: interactive script to ssh multiple Raisecom devices ( listed in ip.txt file that must be manually created in the same folder of this script ) all with same username, password and (optional) enable password, enter commands ( listed in commands.txt file that must be manually created in the same folder of this script ) and save the entire log into a .txt file whose name is made by IP address of target device + date/time